-Likened to his idol Pippo Inzaghi, Piątek’s playing style can best be defined as someone who doesn’t strike you as a danger but will make you pay if given a chance.
-Extremely clinical, you do not want to give Krzysztof any space within 20 yards of the goal.
+Likened to his idol Pippo Inzaghi, Piatek’s playing style can best be defined as someone who doesn’t strike you as a danger but will make you pay if given a chance.
+Clinical, you do not want to give Krzysztof any space within 20 yards of the goal.
 Of course at 6ft tall too, he has a physical presence and won’t be easily bullied by defenders.
 His frame also allows him to be an aerial threat from set pieces, or just simple crosses into the box.

-According to Squawka, Piątek has only had 7 clear cut chances all season, but has scored 13 goals.
+According to Squawka, Piatek only had 7 clear cut chances in all of last season for Genoa, but scored 13 goals.
 A quite incredible stat once you think about it.
-This means even when not statistically favoured to finish the chance, Piątek can still find a way to get onto the scoresheet.
+This means even when not statistically favoured to finish the chance, Piatek can still find a way to get onto the score-sheet.

-There is deserved hype around the Genoa #9, but one has to wonder, is he just a one-season wonder?
-As analysis progresses and teams learn how to stop your best players even quicker, it is key that Piątek has the flexibility to adapt his game.
+There was deserved hype around the former Genoa number nine, but one has to think, was he just a one season wonder?
+As analysis progresses and teams learn how to stop your best players even quicker, it is key that Piatek has the flexibility to adapt his game.
 But as it stands, he’s a one season wonder.
 The Polish international will hope to change that in Germany.

 He has shown glimpses that he can do it all – pass, score, hold-up play, press the opposition effectively – he is almost Lewandowski-esque in the way he plays the role of No.9.
-With the figures being touted, the Rossoneri faithful will certainly expect a lot of the 23-year old Pole.
+With the figures being touted, the Spurs faithful will certainly expect a lot of the 24-year old Pole.
 Only time will tell if he can handle the pressure.

 For more transfer rumours, articles and player profiles, follow us on Twitter @TasteofFtbl.